JaehoonSong12/columbia_academy/README.md

-# CA Academy Project
+# Columbia Academy

-Welcome to the CA Academy project repository!
+Welcome to the Columbia Academy project repository!
 This README provides quick access to project documentation and code.

 ## Table of Contents
 - [CA Academy Project](#ca-academy-project)